seanpmaxwell/jet-schema/README.md

 ### Creating schemas <a name="creating-schemas"></a>

-Using the function returned from `jetSchema` or the `schema` function from the library, call the function and pass an object with a key for each property you are trying to validate, with the value being a validator-function or a settings-object.
-For handling a schema's type, you can enforce a schema from a type or infering a type from a schema.
+Using the function returned from `jetSchema` or the `schema` function from the library, call one and pass it an object with a key for each property you are trying to validate, with the value being a validator-function or a settings-object.
+For handling a schema's type, you can enforce a schema from a type or infere a type from a schema.

 Create a schema using a type:
 ```typescript